ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The enrollment entity represents the enrollment of a student to a specific course.
 The enrollment entity not only represents the relationship between the student and the course but also holds the Grade that a student achieved in that course.

-Last but not least we have the course to which many students can enroll to.
+Last but not least we have the course to which many students are enrolled to.
 The course has a title and a property defining the credit that a student can achieve in that course.

 Let’s copy our models into our project.